samrocketman/docker-compose-lgsm-rust-dedicated-server/README.md

 ### Custom Maps

+Please note:

+> _Your map file should be hosted on a public web-site that works 24/7, since
+> new players of your server will download the map from that URL, not from your
+> Rust server.
+If your URL link doesn't work then players that haven't
+> downloaded the map yet won't be able to join the server._
+> - [facepunch Wiki: Hosting a custom map][fp-custom-maps]

+There's two ways a custom map is supported.

+1. Self-hosted
+2. Remotely hosted

+##### Self-hosted custom maps

+If you're playing multi-player and self hosting your Map, then there's two extra configuration items you must toggle.

+- Port forward port `8000/tcp` to your router.
+- Set `MAP_BASE_URL` variable in [`rust-environment.sh`](rust-environment.sh) to
+  your public IP where clients can download the map.

 Your custom map file name must end with `.map`.
 Download your custom map locally to your computer and place it in the [`custom-maps/`](custom-maps/) directory.